Bladeorade/Emai-_Flood.V1/README.md

 #Email-Flood v1.0
 * Email Bomber for Yahoo, Gmail, and Outlook accounts.
+Can flood victims inbox with 250,500, or 1,000 emails.

 * to run, simply navigate to where you saved the .py file, and type command: